kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 <!--more-->

-*DISCLAIMER: This is an "in progress" version of my very first article.
-Every form of feedback is higly appreciated!*
+*This is an initial version of my very first article.
+Every form of feedback is highly appreciated!*

 ## Fast feedback, cheap feedback

 My ultimate goal while developing is to make the feedback loop as fast and as cheap as possible.
 The concept of feedback loop in software delivery industry has many levels that you can think of.
-From high level concepts of effective team communication, A/B experiments to low level components of your delivery pipeline like unit tests.
+From high level concepts of effective team communication or A/B experiments to low level components of your delivery pipeline like unit tests.
 All of these constitutes your process and it has direct impact of how long is your cycle time - one of the best metrics for how robust your organization is.

 I like the idea taken from Continuous Delivery approach from the [book of Jez Humble and David Farley](https://www.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912) (highly recommend to everyone to read it).
-What they suggest to measure is a cycle time in the extreme case of introducing single 1 line-of-code change and making it reach users on production.
+What the authors suggest to measure is a cycle time in the extreme case of introducing single 1 line-of-code change and making it reach users on production.
 With this post I will cover the unit tests part of the pipeline, specifically while developing.

 ### GitHub project

-I've created an examplatory project on [Github](https://github.com/kmotrebski/blog-art-20180408).
+I've created an exemplary project on [Github](https://github.com/kmotrebski/blog-art-20180408).
 It's a simple web service with an endpoint where it displays an "awesome" number - a random integer from 1 to 100.

 Feel free to check it out , run it and play with it.
 You can run it on your laptop with single command!
 Same for building, both locally and on [Travis](https://travis-ci.org/kmotrebski/blog-art-20180408).

 ### Your day

 Let's imagine that you want to introduce a change to the system, that will be 1 line long.
 You want to change range of generated integers from a range of 1-100 to a range of 1-10.
-Product owner has a hypothesis that this change will dramatically improve UX of your users.
+Product owner has a hypothesis that this change will dramatically improve UX of your service.
 Let's do it quickly so that she can validate her idea! :)

 I will be following [red-green-refactor](http://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) cycle of Test Driven Development (TDD).
 How your day of work is going to look like is:

 - update a unit test assertion to expect integers from a range of 1-10 instead of current 1-100, [it's this line](https://github.com/kmotrebski/blog-art-20180408/blob/master/tests/php/Unit/Library/LotteryMachineTest.php#L15)
 - run single test case and see it fails ("red" part of TDD) as an `AwesomeMachine` is still returning higher numbers
-- update the `AwesomeMachine` generator in my case it's [this line](https://github.com/kmotrebski/blog-art-20180408/blob/master/src/Library/AwesomeMachine.php#L16), so that it returns 1 to 10 integers only
+- update the `AwesomeMachine` generator, in my case it's [this line](https://github.com/kmotrebski/blog-art-20180408/blob/master/src/Library/AwesomeMachine.php#L16), so that it returns 1 to 10 integers only
 - run test case again and see it passing ("green" part of TDD)
 - refactor if you see any opportunities for cleaning the code and run the test again
 - run the whole unit test suite so that you are sure you have not broken any parts of the app